 The operational partnership survives.
 The intimate knowledge of each other as full, weird, contradictory, evolving people does not.

 This pattern extends beyond romantic partnerships.
-Writers on this site have explored the phenomenon of functional politeness in parent-child relationships, where calls happen on schedule and nobody says anything real.
-The same mechanism operates in marriages.
+The phenomenon of functional politeness in parent-child relationships — where calls happen on schedule, visits are brief and pleasant, and nobody says anything real — operates on the same mechanism.
 Surface-level contact maintained at the expense of honest exchange, because honesty requires a kind of attention that efficiency-optimized relationships have quietly eliminated.

 The Coworker Didn't Create the Gap